 Death in the Anatori goldfields

-Early gold prospecting by James McKenzie and party in Anatori River, or the West Whanganui region of North West Nelson, initially showed promising alluvial gold in January 1863.17 In July 1869 a new rush was reported at Anatori River, where there were 300 men present on claims seeking alluvial gold, with stores being moved in by sea.18 In April 1872 it was announced that after many fluctuations in the course of these digging.19 In May 1872 a gold bearing quartz reef was reported in Friday Creek, about seven miles from the mouth of the Anatori River.
-About 40 men were working on the reef and others were doing well in alluvial workings, two stores were located at the Anatori River mouth.20 This gold field was isolated and could be reached by sea from Collingwood, or overland some 35 miles via Whanganui Inlet, a journey which took at least two days and was tide dependant.
-(See Map, Walking from the Collingwood to the West Whanganui Goldfields during 1872).
+Early gold prospecting by James McKenzie and party in Anatori River, or the West Whanganui region of North West Nelson, initially showed promising alluvial gold in January 1863.17 In July 1869 a new rush was reported at Anatori River, where there were 300 men present on claims seeking alluvial gold, with stores being moved in by sea.18 In April 1872 it was announced that after many fluctuations in the course of these diggings, gold was found.19 In May 1872 a gold bearing quartz reef was reported in Friday Creek, about seven miles from the mouth of the Anatori River.
+About 40 men were working on the reef and others were doing well in alluvial workings, two stores were located at the Anatori River mouth.20 This gold field was isolated and could be reached by sea from Collingwood, or overland some 35 miles via Whanganui Inlet, a journey which took at least two days and was tide dependent.
+(See Map).

 The following death notice appeared in local newspapers.
 "On August 27 1872, at West Wanganui, James Durden, native of Sydney, of heart disease, aged 25 years.21 James's actual age at death, was 27 years."